Technology

 Surface current measurement

 Surface current measurements are obtained by measuring the Doppler frequency of the peaks in the backscattered power spectrum.
 The measurement is actually that of the speed of ocean waves of half the radio wavelength travelling towards and away from the radar.
-To first order, this speed is made up of the intrinsic wave speed (determined from the well-know dispersion relationship for ocean surface waves) plus the component of surface current in the direction of wave propagation.
+To first order, this speed is made up of the intrinsic wave speed (determined from the well-known dispersion relationship for ocean surface waves) plus the component of surface current in the direction of wave propagation.

 HF Radar Types